Thyda-Siv/Thyda-Siv.github.io/_pages/publications.md

 ## Working Paper

-**Reachsak Ly**, Alireza Shojaei, Decentralized autonomous organizations in Built Environments: Applications, Potentials and Limitations, Information Systems and e-Business Management Journal (*Under reviewed*)
+**Reachsak Ly**, Alireza Shojaei, Decentralized autonomous organizations in Built Environments: Applications, Potentials and Limitations, Information Systems and e-Business Management Journal, (*Under reviewed*)

-**Reachsak Ly**, Mohammad Hossein Heydari, Hossein Naderi, Josh Iorio, Alireza Shojaei*, Investigation of Gender and Racial Diversity in U.S. Construction Higher Education (*In revision for submission*)
+**Reachsak Ly**, Mohammad Hossein Heydari, Hossein Naderi, Josh Iorio, Alireza Shojaei*, Investigation of Gender and Racial Diversity in U.S. Construction Higher Education, (*In revision for submission*)

-**Reachsak Ly**, Alireza Shojaei*, Public and private blockchain-based IoT and digital building twin integrated framework for decentralized automation of building facilities operation (*In preparation for submission*)
+**Reachsak Ly**, Alireza Shojaei*, Public and private blockchain-based IoT and digital building twin integrated framework for decentralized automation of building facilities operation, (*In preparation for submission*)

-**Reachsak Ly**, Alireza Shojaei*, Data-driven and distributed governance of building facilities management using decentralized autonomous organization, digital twin, and large language models. (*In preparation for submission*)
+**Reachsak Ly**, Alireza Shojaei*, Data-driven and distributed governance of building facilities management using decentralized autonomous organization, digital twin, and large language models, (*In preparation for submission*)

-**Reachsak Ly**, Alireza Shojaei*, Decentralized autonomous organization and blockchain-based incentivization framework for community-based facilities management. (*In preparation for submission*)
+**Reachsak Ly**, Alireza Shojaei*, Decentralized autonomous organization and blockchain-based incentivization framework for community-based facilities management, (*In preparation for submission*)

-**Reachsak Ly**, Alireza Shojaei*, Decentralized autonomous organization and LLM-based artificial intelligence agents integrated framework for autonomous building cyber-physical system (*In preparation for submission*)
+**Reachsak Ly**, Alireza Shojaei*, Decentralized autonomous organization and LLM-based artificial intelligence agents integrated framework for autonomous building cyber-physical system, (*In preparation for submission*)

-**Reachsak Ly**, Alireza Shojaei*, Digital twin and LLM-based artificial intelligence agents integrated framework for human building interaction (*In preparation for submission*)
+**Reachsak Ly**, Alireza Shojaei*, Digital twin and LLM-based artificial intelligence agents integrated framework for human building interaction, (*In preparation for submission*)

 Hassan Azad, Alireza Shojaei, Laurie M. Heller, **Reachsak Ly** Assessment of annoyance from traffic noise inside a school and a hospital, Inter-Noise 2024 Conference, (*In preparation for submission*)